single-spa/single-spa/docs/single-spa-api.md

 `registerApplication(name, activeWhen)` is the most important api your root application will use.
 It is described in detail inside of the [root-application.md docs](/docs/root-application.md#registering-applications)

+## declareChildApplication
+`declareChildApplication` is deprecated use `registerApplication` instead

 ## start
 `start()` is a function that must be called by your root application.
 Before `start` is called, applications will be loaded, but will never be bootstrapped, mounted or unmounted.
 The reason for `start`